 miniGAN [11] is a Generative Adversarial Network (GAN) proxy application that has been developed as part of ExaLearn and released through the ECP Proxy Application Suite.
-GANs [9,16,23] are DNNs that simultaneously train two models: a generator G and a discriminator D. As the network trains, G produces increasingly accurate synthetic data, while D attempts to distinguish the synthetic data from the original training data.
-Important for miniGAN's use as a proxy application, GANs test a greater variety of layer types and training conditions than standard convolutional or feedforward neural networks.
+GANs [9,16,23] are Deep Neural Networks (DNNs) that simultaneously train two models: a generator G and a discriminator D. As the network trains, G produces increasingly accurate synthetic data, while D attempts to distinguish the synthetic data from the original training data.
+Important for mini-GAN's use as a proxy application, GANs test a greater variety of layer types and training conditions than standard convolutional or feedforward neural networks.

-Relating to specific ECP applications, miniGAN aims to be a proxy application for related machine applications in cosmology, such as CosmoFlow [20] and ExaGAN [21], and in wind energy, such as ExaWind [29]. miniGAN models the performance for training generator and discriminator networks.
-The GAN's generator and discriminator generate plausible 2D/3D maps and identify fake maps, respectively. miniGAN is built on top of the PyTorch [22] and Horovod [28] packages and has been developed so that optimized mathematical kernels (e.g., kernels provided by Kokkos Kernels or vendor libraries) can be plugged into to the proxy application to explore potential performance improvements.
+Relating to specific ECP applications, miniGAN aims to be a proxy application for related machine learning applications in cosmology, such as CosmoFlow [20] and ExaGAN [21], and in wind energy, such as ExaWind [29]. miniGAN models the performance for training generator and discriminator networks.
+The GAN's generator generates plausible 2D/3D maps, and its discriminator identifies fake maps. miniGAN is built on top of the PyTorch [22] and Horovod [28] packages and has been developed so that optimized mathematical kernels (e.g., kernels provided by Kokkos Kernels or vendor libraries) can be plugged into the proxy application to explore potential performance improvements.
 A generator is provided to generate a data set (series of images) that are inputs to the proxy application.